freeCodeCamp/guide/src/pages/sql/sql-interview-questions/index.md

     ROWNUM, ROWID, USER, CURRVAL, NEXTVAL etc.
 ```

-# Changes2

-The question is on basic security issues which can be solved through TCL.
 ### Create a user my723acct with password kmd26pt.
 Use the user_data and temporary data tablespaces provided by PO8 and provide to this user 10M of storage space in user_data and 5M of storage space in temporary_data.
 ``` sql
     CREATE USER my723acct IDENTIFIED BY kmd26pt